 Road traffic accidents can cause considerable physical and psychological damage to victims, placing emotional and financial pressure on families who are left to cope with the consequences.

-At Lavelle Solicitors, we have successfully assisted many claimants over three decades to bring claims related to road traffic accidents.
+At Lavelle Partners, we have successfully assisted many claimants over three decades to bring claims related to road traffic accidents.
 Our team of specialist road traffic accident solicitors will first listen to the details of the incident, and advise you if a claim may be possible, and who the likely at-fault party may be.
 If you decide to instruct our services to bring a claim against the at-fault party for your pain, suffering, and losses, we will work tirelessly to bring together the necessary evidence to create a robust case which has the best chance of a favourable outcome for you and your family.
 And throughout the process, we will provide support and guidance to you and your loved ones at what is likely to be a deeply distressing time.

 What type of road traffic accidents can I claim for?